4-h-robotics-greene-county-missouri/USASEF/utsg/README.txt

 This program connects a serial port to a series of UDP datagrams.

-Data read from the serial port is buffered until a complete line is ready, and each line is transmitted as a UDP packet.
+Data read from the serial port may be buffered until a complete line is ready, and each line is transmitted as a UDP packet.

 Each UDP packet received is written to the serial port.

-Command line parameters are used to specifiy the details:
+(See the section Newline Settings below for details)

 INSTALLATION:

-python setup.py --install
+python setup.py install
 or with the windows installer utsg-1.0.win32.exe

 Usage: python -m utsg [options] [port [baudrate]]